With websites, email, social media and more, it may seem like the last thing you need is another communication platform for employees.

 An intranet doesn’t discount a little fun and games.
 Employees can have a place to share memes and gifs as well as personal achievements, such as a picture from a 5k marathon or even a new pet.
 Corporate doesn’t have to mean boring.

-All of this comes with a caveat: An intranet is only effective if has the right features for your business, can change with changing business and employee priorities, and is regularly reviewed and updated.
+All of this comes with a caveat: An intranet is only effective if it has the right features for your business, can change with changing business and employee priorities, and is regularly reviewed and updated.
 If documents aren’t uploaded, forms aren’t changed with updated policies, or the company news hasn’t been updated for a year, an intranet is no use to anyone.
+It is strongly recommended you create an intranet strategy and management document to formalise these guidelines.

-An intranet should be easy-to-use and useful to employees.
-They need a reason to go there – with communications, information, and document management in one place, the user experience must be better than using than all the separate tools employees are used to.
+A digital workplace framework must prioritise ease-of-use and practicality for employees.
+They need a reason to go there – with communications, information, and document management in one place, the user experience must be better than using all the separate tools employees are used to.
 The system must be functional and allow for easy feedback and sharing between not just employees in a department, but within different departments, and with management as well.
 It should make it easier for everyone to do their job and create a central collaboration point for everyone.